byeblogs/Node-Oauth2-Express-Server/README.md

 **product_id** should be a valid product id otherwise you will get an error.

 **_Note_** :-\
 _When any user login by-default the access-token that user get have a scopeNumber 'A'.
-So, if there is no permissions given to scopeNumber 'A' then the access-token cannot access the **addProductToUserCart**, **deleteProductFromUserCart** , **getProductByProductId** API's.\
+So, if there is no permissions given to scopeNumber 'A' then the access-token cannot access the **addProductToUserCart**, **deleteProductFromUserCart** , **getProductByProductId** API's_.\
-So, you have to create a scope of scopeNumber 'A' and give the following permissions of API endpoints that you want to give.\
+_So, you have to create a scope of scopeNumber 'A' and give the following permissions of API endpoints that you want to give_.\
-Also, If you create any scope with scopeNumber that is already in you DB then it will get updated.
-This mean scopeNumber should be different for every scope you want to create, if same then the scope get updated.
+_Also, If you create any scope with scopeNumber that is already in you DB then it will get updated.
+This mean scopeNumber should be different for every scope you want to create, if same then the scope get updated_.